spark2k06/PCXT_MiSTer/EGA_CGA_HGC_COEXISTENCE_AUDIT.md

 # EGA / CGA / HGC / Tandy Coexistence Audit

+> Superseded for the `ega-mcga-clean-core` branch.
+This audit records the old
+> multi-video-card coexistence model and is retained only as historical context.
+> The active branch target is defined by `EGA_CLEAN_CORE_SPEC.md` and
+> `EGA_CLEAN_CORE_PLAN.md`: standalone CGA, HGC, and Tandy video paths are
+> removed, while CGA-compatible software behavior is implemented inside EGA.

 ## Scope

 This audit rechecks the legacy video memory decode and output mux paths after